 About six years ago, seemingly overnight, I developed a case of acid reflux so unpleasant that it felt like lava was perpetually bubbling up into my throat.
 I know that's not the most pleasant image, but unfortunately, that is what it feels like to have the gastric contents of your stomach flow backward and up into your food pipe.
 While it can feel isolating, this internal roller coaster is more common than you may expect.

-Gastroesophageal reflux disease (GERD) affects roughly 20% of Americans, most of whom treat the condition by popping over-the-counter antacid tablets like they're Tic Tacs.
-But according to Rebecca Park, a New York City-based registered nurse and founder of the natural treatments site Remedies for Me, coming at your GERD with drugs could be a big mistake.
-With so many natural remedies for acid reflux, you shouldn't need to hit up the pharmacy.
+Gastroesophageal reflux disease (GERD) affects roughly 20 percent of Americans, most of whom treat the condition by popping over-the-counter antacid tablets like they're Tic Tacs.
+But according to Rebecca Park, RN, a New York City–based nurse and founder of the natural treatments site Remedies for Me, coming at your GERD with drugs could be a big mistake.
+Luckily, I was able to remedy my acid reflux with a few simple diet and lifestyle changes, and Park says you can, too.
+With her help, plus the advice of Elizabeth Trattner, a doctor of Chinese and integrative medicine, we put together this list of natural remedies for acid reflux to try.

 Meet the Expert

-- Rebecca Park is a New York City-based registered nurse and founder of the holistic site Remedies for me.
-Hoping to supply readers with the knowledge and skill set needed to have an at-home holistic practice, Park believes that taking care of one's body and understanding its functions is necessary for maintaining good health, long-term.
+- Rebecca Park is a registered nurse and founder of the holistic site Remedies for Me.
+Park believes that taking care of one's body and understanding its functions are necessary for maintaining good health.

 Watch Now: 6 Natural Remedies for Acid Reflux

-Organic apple cider vinegar boosts the immune system, aids digestion, and decreases the number of bad gut bacteria that cause acid reflux.
+In addition to its antimicrobial properties, organic apple cider vinegar may help lower blood sugar, aid weight loss, and improve gut health.
 "ACV is an alkalizing food, which balances the body's pH level," Park adds.
 "Slightly alkaline (7.4) is the ideal state you want your body to be in to be able to fight off microbes and cancerous cells."

 As for methodology, make sure to buy organic, raw, unfiltered vinegar that comes in a glass bottle.
 Down a teaspoon or two each morning, and chase it with water.
 "Try holding it in your mouth for a few seconds before swallowing," Park advises.
 "This stimulates the saliva production and initiates the stomach in producing digestive acid."